marco-willi/camera-trap-data-pipeline/docs/zooniverse_exports.md

 ## Extract Zooniverse Subject Data

-The following codes extract subject data from the subject exports that Zooniverse provides.
+The following codes extract subject data from the subject exports.
 The 'filter_by_season' argument selects only subjects from the specified season.

 ```
 python3 -m zooniverse_exports.extract_subjects \